-In May 2016 the Minister for Arts, Culture and Heritage announced the launch of the Regional Culture and Heritage Fund to replace the Regional Museums Policy for Capital Construction Projects.
+In May 2016 the Regional Culture and Heritage Fund was launched, replacing the Regional Museums Policy for Capital Construction Projects.

 Overview of the RCHF